GLQL fields

 Author

-Description: Query issues or merge request by their author.
+Description: Query issues, epics, or merge requests by their author.

 Allowed value types: